developerBlogs/developerBlogs.github.io/_posts/2020-07-17-git-for-beginners-01.markdown

 You have just started to work on a project, integrated an awesome feature to it and then released it.
 So, what you have now is a initial version of your project (Version 1.0).
 Lets say you added a new feature to it, now you have a new version for it (Version 1.1). <!--more-->

 A project can have many versions like this with continous changes to it.
+And also for a project with many teammates several members of the team can work on the same source code.
 So, we will need a system or tools to track the changes made in our project, a sytem which can help us to go back and forth to the different versions of the project.
-Basically what we need is a sytem that can control many versions of our project and Git is basically that, a **Version Control System**.
+What we need is a sytem for managing different versions of the same code base and Git is basically that, a **Version Control System**.

 ## Why Use Git?